openstack/openstack-manuals/doc/admin-guide/source/cli-nova-manage-projects-security.rst

 From the command-line you can get a list of security groups for the project, using the :command:`nova` command:

 #.
-Ensure your system variables are set for the user and tenant for
+Ensure your system variables are set for the user and project for
    which you are checking security group rules.
 For example:

    .. code-block:: console